srussvoll/byggern/README.md

+Open this page with proper formatting on https://srussvoll.github.io/byggern/html/.

 # TTK4155 2016, Group 20

 The term project for TTK4155 Embedded and Industrial Computer Systems Design for group 20 2016.